BalakumaranRKB/SQLGeneratorSage/README.md

    | weight_decay  | 0.001|

   The fine tuned model is then saved for testing with the test data to see if there was any improvement in the response of the model.
-The fine tuned model is stored in the <folder>.
-The code for using this fine tuned model can be found here <provide link to the code>
+The fine tuned model is stored in [this folder](fine_tuned_model/.).
+The code for using this fine tuned model can be found [here](code/Fine_tuned_model_on_test_data.ipynb)

 ##### Results
 ----------------------------------------------------------------------------------------------------------------------------------------------------------

-The results of the data(test data) can found here.
-Prior to finetuning out of 50 randomly picked samples only 24 questions were given the correct response by the model.
+The results of the data(test data) can found [here](data/answers_from_LLM.xlsx) on the 'Prompt_record2_test' sheet.
+Prior to finetuning the 50 randomly picked samples only 24 questions were given the correct response by the model.
 After finetuning there was an increase in the number of correct results by 15. _**By finetuning using Qlora we observed a 30% increase in improvement in the model**_.
 Further investigation with respect to various other PEFT techniques can be explored to see if a better improvement can be achieved comapred to this QLORA technique.